 Meals are provided only twice a day, with people reporting that the food is insufficient in portion size.
 It is common that residents only receive a small bread roll with jam for breakfast and a small portion of rice and chicken for their final meal of the day.
 People increasingly report the poor quality of the food to organisations on the island, including I Have Rights and Just Action, which since the CCACs opening has been described as inedible or to have gone bad upon distribution.
 Additionally, throughout the last months, camp residents increasingly report that the quality of the food has deteriorated further.
-It is also common that labelling of the food is insufficient, without any product name, nutritional content or marked expiry date, and its nutritional value is at odds with international standards.
+The labelling of the food is often insufficient, without a product name, nutritional content and often without a marked expiry date.
+When there is an expiry date, it is common to see that the food has expired, with a beneficiary of I Have Rights recently sending a photo of a portion of chicken that had expired over a year ago.
+Moreover, due to the portion sizes and quality, the CCAC food's nutritional value is at odds with international standards.
 [2]